 Understandably, open listing agreements are not popular among real estate agents.
-Sellers will often choose an open listing if the property needs to be sold quickly.
-And some sellers will select this option if they are trying to save money on the commission fee.
+Sellers will often choose an open listing if the property needs to sell quickly.
+Some will select this option if they’re trying to save money on the commission fee.

 Exclusive Agency Listing

-In an exclusive agency listing, the seller grants one real estate agent or broker exclusive rights to sell the property.
-Once the property is sold, the seller will pay a commission to that real estate agent.
+In an exclusive agency listing, the seller grants one real estate agent or a broker exclusive rights to sell the property.
+Once the property sells, the seller will pay a commission to that real estate agent.

 However, the seller maintains the right to sell the property on their own.
 So, if you can find a buyer yourself, you’re not obligated to pay the real estate agent a commission.